Coastal Science Campus

-The Coastal Science Campus of the University of California, Santa Cruz consists of five main institutions: UC Santa Cruz's Long Marine Laboratory, UC Santa Cruz's Coastal Biology Building, the NOAA Southwest Fisheries Science Center, the Seymour Marine Discovery Center, and the California Marine Wildlife Veterinary Care and Research Center.
+The Coastal Science Campus is administered by the Institute of Marine Sciences at the University of California, Santa Cruz, comprising a number of marine-science-related facilities, not all of which are run by the university.

-The physical location of the campus is at the western end of Santa Cruz, California, roughly 10 minutes away from UCSC's main campus, and is located adjacent to the Younger Lagoon Reserve.
+The physical location of the campus is at the western end of Santa Cruz, California, roughly 10 minutes away from UCSC's main campus, and adjacent to the Younger Lagoon Reserve.
 Walking trails exist throughout the campus and are used by area residents for walking, biking, and bird watching.
+Natural Bridges State Beach is nearby.

 History

 The development of an onshore marine laboratory was a priority for UC Santa Cruz's since its founding in 1965.
 In 1972, Mrs. Marion Stowell Younger and her late husband, Donald, donated 40 acres of land to be used as a marine laboratory and natural reserve.
-The 40 acre site contains a relatively undisturbed wetlands, the Younger Lagoon Reserve, and flat terraces for the marine lab buildings.
+The 40 acre site contains a relatively undisturbed wetlands, the Younger Lagoon Reserve.
+At 40-50 feet above and adjacent to the lagoon is a flat marine terrace area where the various buildings are sited.
 The Long Marine Lab portion of the campus opened in late 1978 and formed the main research facilities supporting marine research of Santa Cruz faculty and students.
 The Marine Wildlife Veterinary Care and Research Center, owned by the California Department of Fish and Wildlife, was opened in 1997.
-The Seymour Marine Discovery Center, though informally present since the inception of the Long Marine Lab, was open in its permanent location on March 11, 2000.
+The Seymour Marine Discovery Center, though informally present since the inception of the Long Marine Lab, was opened in its permanent location on March 11, 2000.
 Groundbreaking for the Coastal Biology building and greenhouses took place in May 2015, with completion and occupancy occurring in September 2017.